rudrarajurahul/Object-Detection-using-TensorFlow-API/README.md

 The TFRecords that serve as input data to the TensorFlow training model.
 In this uses the xml_to_csv.py and generate_tfrecord.py scripts from Dat Tran’s Raccoon Detector dataset, with some slight modifications to work with my directory structure.

+And for labeling used LabelImg (https://github.com/tzutalin/labelImg)

+Create a pipline to setup Tensorflow API

+In case of quuestion or doubts reach out to rudrarajurahul@gmail.com

+# About Dataset
+Selected 6 object available in my house and clicked images from my phone of all the objects 40 each and then overlapping with each other and other objects as well.
+Collected a total of 280 images and split it into 80:20 ratio for train and test.

+# Target Object
+1. Apple TV Remote
+2. Instax Camera
+3. Instax Printer
+4. Esp8266
+5. Flower Pot
+6. Adaptor

 # System Specification
 - Tensorflow: 1.15.0
 - OS : MacOS